aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 A micro function means that your final code artifact will be different to each function deployed.
 This is generally the approach to start if you're looking for fine-grain control and/or high load on certain parts of your service.

-_**Benefits**_
+**Benefits**

 * **Granular scaling**.
 A micro function can benefit from the [Lambda scaling model](https://docs.aws.amazon.com/lambda/latest/dg/invocation-scaling.html){target="_blank"} to scale differently depending on each part of your application.
 Concurrency controls and provisioned concurrency can also be used at a granular level for capacity management.
 * **Discoverability**.
 Micro functions are easier do visualize when using distributed tracing.
 Their high-level architectures can be self-explanatory, and complexity is highly visible — assuming each function is named to the business purpose it serves.
 * **Package size**.
 An independent function can be significant smaller (KB vs MB) depending on external dependencies it require to perform its purpose.
 Conversely, a monolithic approach can benefit from [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html){target="_blank"} to optimize builds for external dependencies.

-_**Downsides**_
+**Downsides**

 * **Upfront investment**.
-Python ecosystem doesn't use a bundler — you need a custom build tooling to ensure each function only has what it needs and account for [C bindings for runtime compatibility](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"}.
-Operations become more elaborate — you need to standardize tracing labels/annotations, structured logging, and metrics to pinpoint root causes.
+You need custom build tooling to bundle assets, including [C bindings for runtime compatibility](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html){target="_blank"}. `Operations become more elaborate — you need to standardize tracing labels/annotations, structured logging, and metrics to pinpoint root causes.
-    - Engineering discipline is necessary for both approaches.
+    * Engineering discipline is necessary for both approaches.
 Micro-function approach however requires further attention in consistency as the number of functions grow, just like any distributed system.
 * **Harder to share code**.
 Shared code must be carefully evaluated to avoid unnecessary deployments when that changes.
 Equally, if shared code isn't a library, your development, building, deployment tooling need to accommodate the distinct layout.
 * **Slower safe deployments**.
 Safely deploying multiple functions require coordination — AWS CodeDeploy deploys and verifies each function sequentially.
 This increases lead time substantially (minutes to hours) depending on the deployment strategy you choose.
 You can mitigate it by selectively enabling it in prod-like environments only, and where the risk profile is applicable.
-    - Automated testing, operational and security reviews are essential to stability in either approaches.
+    * Automated testing, operational and security reviews are essential to stability in either approaches.

 ## Testing your code